h-sigma/Smarticles/README.md

 ```cpp
 using PGreen = BaseParticle<my::ColorNRadius>;
 ```
-Now, PGreen is a struct that holds `position, lifetime, color, distance` in the order `sf::Color, double, sf::Vector2f, sf::Time`.
+Result: PGreen is a struct that holds `position, lifetime, color, distance` in the order `sf::Color, double, sf::Vector2f, sf::Time`.

 ## Quick Guide to using ParticleSystem
-First, create a default object of Particle PGreen that will be used by the Particle System in the absence of an Emitter attached to it.
+First, create a default object of ParticleType PGreen that will be used by the Particle System in the absence of an Emitter attached to it.
 Let's call it `defaultGreen`.
-It has sf::Color set to sf::Color::Green.
+It has sf::Color set to sf::Color::Green, hence the name.
 Now, do
 ```cpp
 ParticleSystem<PGreen> sys(texture, sf::Color::Green, defaultGreen);
 ```
 The first argument `texture` is the particle's texture that will be rendered.
 The second argument is the default color the Particles will be rendered to (required even if you give a default color to `defaultGreen`).
-The third argument is the default particles it will create upon a call to `addParticle(/*no args*/)`.
+The third argument is the default particle it will create upon a call to `addParticle(/*no args*/)`.

-A note about the second argument: The particle class will use the third argument's color if it has a variable named exactly `color` of type sf::Color defined in it.
+A note about the second argument: The particle class will use the third argument's member color if it has a variable exactly `sf::Color color`  in it.
 Otherwise, it will use the second argument's color.
+(If we do ParticleSystem<BaseParticle>, the particles created will use the explicit color from the constructor, because they don't hold a color variable themselves.)

 Now that you have a ParticleSystem, you can call any of the `addParticle()` overloads. `mWindow.draw(sys` will draw them to mWindow.

-Now, affectors are a big part of particle systems.
-In this library, affectors are functions (often lambdas) of type `void(std::deque<PGreen> &particleList)`.
+Affectors are an important part of particle systems.
+In this library, affectors are functions (often lambdas) of type `void(std::deque<ParticleType> &particleList)`.
 Example:
 ```cpp
 auto affector = [](std::deque<PGreen> &particleList){